conda/conda/docs/source/install/quick.rst

 The fastest way to get and install conda is to `download Miniconda <http://conda.pydata.org/miniconda.html>`_, a mini version of Anaconda that includes just conda, its dependencies, and Python.
-Anaconda has all that plus over 150 open source packages that install at the same time, and over 250 more packages that can be installed with the simple ``conda install`` command.
+Anaconda has all that plus over 720 open source packages that install with Anaconda or can be installed with the simple ``conda install`` command.

 You can be using Python in two minutes or less with this quick install guide - including install, update and uninstall.
 If you have any problems, please see the full installation instructions.

-TIP: If you prefer to have the over 100 open source packages included with Anaconda, and have a few minutes and the disk space required, you can download Anaconda simply by replacing the word “Miniconda” with “Anaconda” in the examples below.
+TIP: If you prefer to have the over 720 open source packages included with Anaconda, and have a few minutes and the disk space required, you can download Anaconda simply by replacing the word “Miniconda” with “Anaconda” in the examples below.